 Disconnect the function generator and remove the inductor.
 Keep the rest of the circuit intact.

 Identifying the Number of Turns.
 The larger black inductor (Bourns 1140-472K-RC) has an unknown number of turns.
 To simplify calculations, assume the core to be an all-air-core solenoid with a radius of 1.5 cm and length of 2.5 cm.
+If this assumption is not taken, the geometry of the core will have to be considered and will complicate calculations.
+However, this assumption is still reasonable given that with a solenoid, flux has to pass through air on both sides of the device and air is the dominant flux path medium.

 Using the LCR meter, measure the inductance of the provided inductor at both 120 Hz and 1000 Hz.